s10208233/ID-Assignment01/README.md

 ## Credits

 ### Content
+- The text for index.html was copied from the [Music - Kygo | Official Site](https://www.kygomusic.com/)
+- The text for tour-dates.html was copied from the [Tour Dates - Kygo | Official Site](https://www.kygomusic.com/tour-dates/)
+- The contents for videos.html was copied from the [Videos - Kygo | Official Site](https://www.kygomusic.com/)
-- The text for section Y was copied from the [Wikipedia article Z](https://en.wikipedia.org/wiki/Z)
+- The text for about.html was copied from the [Bio & Photos - Kygo | Official Site](https://www.kygomusic.com/biography/)

 ### Media
 *The photos used in this site were obtained from ...*<br><br>